 The sound from the speakers sounded ok, but I figured since I was creating an enclosure, I could change a couple dimensions and create a box that could enhance the sound, which worked out great.
 I had considered adding a speaker inside to create more bass, but overall, the extra speaker didn't add anything.
 I am surprised to the sound created with using only 2 2" speakers in a sealed box.
 I tried porting the back and a sealed option, and the sealed box created the best sound.
 I added the speaker grill on front to offer more protection to the speakers, but not inhibit sound.
 I changed the power connection from being directly soldered to using a power jack so I could use a standard power jack.
 All those changes made the look of the whole project a lot more "official".

 To finalize this upgrade, I wanted to paint it and include the controls on the side.
 I went with Gray, Lemon Yellow, and White; I was thinking of using purple but went with gray because it made the buttons pop better.

 This project started out as a 1x! but that was because it was put together quickly and not much focus on looks.
-This time around, I wanted to make something that worked better in regards to getting signal, sound and how it looked.
-There were a couple parts that required attention to detail, but overall it was an easy upgrade, and the radio sounds better with easier controls.
+This time around, I wanted to make something that worked better regarding clearer signal, sound and how it looked.
+There were a couple parts that required attention to detail, but overall, it was an easy upgrade, and the radio sounds better with easier controls.